 The two types of joints you may encounter along a wall or ceiling are butt joints and bevel joints.
 Both ends of the joined sheets must be fastened to a stud.
-Since studs are 1½ inches wide, that means only ¾ of an inch per sheet.
+Since studs are 1½ inches thick, that means the edges only cover ¾ of an inch per stud.
 Make sure the sheets are plumb and run evenly along the edge of the stud.
-When it comes time to finish the joints with tape and mud, bevel joints are easier because they provide a recess with which to fill with mud, making the flattening out process easier.
+When it comes time to finish the joints with tape and mud, the finished edges are easier because they provide a recess with which to cover with drywall tape and mud, making the drywalling process easier.

-Hanging the sheets is fairly self explanatory.
+Hanging the sheets is fairly self-explanatory.
 Sheets need to be level and plumb.
-For hanging large sheets on the ceiling, use either 2x4s cut to length for support or use a drywall jack.
-Always start with the center of a sheet of drywall by inserting screws there first then move to the edges.
-Fasten screws every 6 to 8 inches along a stud.
-Because screws twist through the drywall and the stud, they grab better than nails.
+For hanging large sheets on the ceiling, use either unipods or a drywall jack to support the sheets.
+Always start with the center of a sheet of drywall by inserting screws there first then move to the edges every 6 to 8 inches.
+Because screws have a much better holding power than nails they offer a much better option to fasten to the surfaces, especially to ceiling joists.
 The hammering of nails also damages the drywall, so screws are advisable.

 Finishing is the process of filling in every joint with drywall mud and covering it with tape.
 This is followed by two more coatings of mud.
 Each time the mud is extended farther away from the tape.
 The idea is to make it as smooth and flat as possible.
 Both tape and mud add thickness to drywall, so it requires some finesse to spread it out so it is unnoticeable.
-For each layer of drywall mud, use a successively bigger drywall knife.
+For each layer of drywall mud, use a successively larger drywall knife.
 The first should be about 4 inches wide, then 6 or 8 inches, finishing with a 10-inch blade.
-Using all purpose compound is easiest because it works for all three coats.
-Don’t forget to apply mud over all screw or nail heads and smooth them out.
+Using an all-purpose compound is easiest because it works for all three coats.
+Don’t forget to apply mud over every screw or nail heads and smooth them out.